tisuela/CourseCake/README.md

 - RESTful API (current not online but in development)
 - Installable Scraper package

+## UC Irvine -- Zot your courses easier and responsibly
+The motivation of CourseCake is to make it easier to develop tools like AntPlanner and Antscoper, and promote a responsible use of WebSoc by not abusing its resources.

+All of the latest scraped data is stored in a local database, which avoids congesting WebSoc and allows successful requests even when WebSoc is down.

+Endpoints that do directly query WebSoc are ratelimited and follow usage rates similar to other UCI Irvine course helper wesbites.

 ## What is a Course?

-Here is an example response from our online Flask API endpoint
+Here is an example response from our online Flask API endpoint.
+Full documentation available [here](https://github.com/nananananate/CourseCake/wiki/RESTful-API-Documentation)
 ```
 {
   "courses": [